karthiks18/myproject/README.md

 Step 01: The Application Files
 Our sample application will respond with ‘Hello World’ to any GET request.
 Create a new file called App.java and Since we are building a CD pipeline, we should have some tests in place.
 Our code is so simple that it only needs one test case which is AppTest.java = Source code can be found in src.

+Step 02: By following this repository the pre-requisite of tools to be installed and available.
+Git
+Jenkins
+Maven
+Ansible
+Docker &
+Kubernetes

+Jenkins runs with jenkins user /home/jenkins/.kube/config kube config file is placed in above path.jenkins user have access to kubernetes cluster where it will deploy the apps

+kubernetes cluster creation Please follow cluster creation steps mentioned in the file kubernetes_cluster

+Horizontal pod auto scaler deployment kubectl apply -f hpa.yaml

+It will autoscale number of pods based on memory utilization

+pod distrution budget deployment kubectl apply -f pdb.yaml

+application service deployment kubectl apply -f app_service.yaml